235829/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner and the group owner
+execution permission to the owner, the group owner and the other users